The way customers make purchasing decisions today has completely transformed.

 For example, instead of saying “I understand price is a concern.
 We can offer a discount” come up with something like “To ensure the solution fits your budget, we can tailor a payment plan that spreads the cost over a flexible 6-month term.
 This way you can leverage the benefits immediately without a large upfront investment.”

 Sales Insight: Instead of asking vague questions, ask personalized and specific answers that include clear next steps for the prospect.
 This reduces decision fatigue and enhances the chances of closing that sale.
+Create strategies of urgency and scarcity like limited-time offers and highlight the exclusivity of your product.

 The Power of Storytelling